sburnett/bismark-release-manager/README.md

 It can be tedious to manage releases using the command line.
 Fortunately, it is easy to edit *some* configuration files in the release.
-Here's a summary of the directory structure of a sample releases directory (*e.g.*, `~/bismark-releases`) with annotations of which files it is safe to edit by hand:
+Here's a summary of the directory structure of a sample releases directory (*e.g.*, `~/bismark-releases`) with annotations of which files are safe to edit by hand:

     experiments/                                       # All files in this directory are easy to edit by hand.
                 HappinessMonitor/                      # One directory for each experiment.